-Upfront cash The portion of the variable compensation that is awarded and paid out in cash on conclusion of the performance evaluation process for each year.
-Deferred Cash The portion of variable compensation that is awarded and paid in cash on a pro-rata basis over a period of 3 years.
-Upfront phantom shares The portion of variable compensation that is awarded and issued in the form of phantom shares on conclusion of the performance evaluation process for each year.
-Deferred phantom shares The portion of variable compensation that is awarded and paid in the form of phantom shares on a pro-rata basis over a period of 3 years.
+The portion of the variable compensation that is awarded and paid out in cash on conclusion of the performance evaluation process for each year.
+The portion of variable compensation that is awarded and paid in cash on a pro-rata basis over a period of 3 years.
+The portion of variable compensation that is awarded and issued in the form of phantom shares on conclusion of the performance evaluation process for each year.
+The portion of variable compensation that is awarded and paid in the form of phantom shares on a pro-rata basis over a period of 3 years.